pateketrueke/svql/README.md

 ## Components

-You can access `sqvl` stores as `conn` and `state` respectively, however is better to use the following components to deal with. :sunglasses:
+You can access `svql` stores as `conn` and `state` respectively, however is better to use the following components to deal with. :sunglasses:

 ### `<Failure {label} {error} />`